What is viral pneumonia?

 - rapid breathing

-- drop in blood pressure
+- a drop in blood pressure

-- prior heart failure
+- rapid heart rate

 - chest X-ray